“Hello, it’s sooooo nice to see you again!!! It’s been so long since we last saw each other. I’m so glad you’re here!” said the restaurant owner.

 I clearly got special treatment, and I’m pretty sure the reason I received the fake acknowledgement of our friendship is that the truth isn’t as important as making me feel special in this moment so that I rate the person’s business more favorably.
 I’m not mad at this person.
 I understand why they did what they did.
 I would have done the same if I were in their position.

 But that it was done makes my job hard to do, or at least the way I believe I should do it.
-While I know some of you are also here for the inane pop cultural references, the crazy storytelling, and the ridiculous oral histories of the first time the White Stripes played a show, you are also here for the way that I do reviews, which is to say as anonymously as possible.
 Being recognized changes the value of the objectivity I aim to bring you.

 This experience of mine was oddly coincident with another thing I read last week on The LO Times, the excellent Substack Newsletter from NYC food critic Ryan Sutton in which he discussed the New York Times interim co-critic Priya Krishna and the paper’s decision to show her face on an accompanying video reel discussing her recent review of all the Carbone restaurant locations in America.